SentinelFi/SentinelFi/README.md

   - Set up end-to-end testing to ensure seamless functionality.
   - Create the Liquidator Bot to automate liquidation events.

 This budget will allow both developers to focus full-time on completing the key deliverables, ensuring the MVP is ready within the six-week timeline.

----
+Kickstarting the project.

 ### Build Phase (6 Months)

 **Objective:** Scale the MVP into a dynamic, self-sustaining platform.

-#### Milestones:
 - **Vault Factory Contract:** Develop and deploy the **Vault Factory** contract to dynamically create new insurance policies based on different flight routes, allowing the platform to scale.
 - **Yield and Pricing Analysis:** Analyze historical flight data to assess yield probabilities for risk investors and set fair, sustainable pricing for the insurance contracts.
 This ensures a profitable and scalable market.
 - **Sustainability Beyond SCF:** Focus on offering competitive yields to attract capital from risk investors, ensuring the platform can operate independently of grants.

----

 ### Growth Phase

 **Objective:** Expand Sentinel into a multi-use decentralized insurance platform.

-#### Milestones:
 - **Expansion to Other Risk/Hedge Markets:** Beyond flight delay insurance, expand into additional markets such as:
   - **Stablecoin De-pegging Insurance:** Inspired by the success of Y2K Finance, offer insurance against stablecoin de-pegging, a validated use case in DeFi.
   - **Weather-Based Insurance:** Expand into weather-related insurance products (e.g., rainfall insurance for agriculture) as long as reliable oracles are available.
 - **Framework Flexibility:** Ensure Sentinel remains flexible enough to support a variety of hedge/risk markets and adapt to new opportunities.

----

-## Go-To-Market Strategy
+### Go-To-Market Strategy

 #### Target Audiences:
 - **Travelers:** We will market Sentinel as a hassle-free insurance solution that provides automatic payouts for flight delays, appealing to frequent flyers.